Resolving Primitive-Sharing Ambiguity in Long-Tailed TLS-Based Industrial MEP Point Cloud Segmentation via Spatial Context Constraints: Experiments

 \subsubsection{Impact of Spatial Context Parameters}

-\autoref{tab:ablation_bc_k} shows \textbf{Boundary-CB} peaks at $k=64$ for overall and tail mIoU, demonstrating that this spatial context window is optimal for resolving geometric ambiguity.
-Interestingly, $k=32$ favors certain primitive-similarity tail classes (\texttt{Elbow}, \texttt{Tee}), suggesting that the optimal context window varies with object geometry.
-For \textbf{Density-CB}, \autoref{tab:ablation_radius} shows the optimal radius is $r=0.2$ m; larger radii dilute the density signal by including irrelevant points.
+\autoref{tab:ablation_bc_k} shows Boundary-CB peaks at $k=64$ for overall and tail mIoU, demonstrating that this spatial context window is optimal as a global operating point for resolving geometric ambiguity on Industrial3D.
+The verified classwise sweep is more heterogeneous: \texttt{Reducer}, \texttt{Valve}, and \texttt{Pump} favor $k=64$, \texttt{Elbow} peaks at $k=32$, \texttt{Flange} peaks at $k=16$, and \texttt{Tee} reaches its best Boundary-CB score at $k=8$.
+This shows that the relevant factor is the spatial extent of the ambiguous region rather than a single class taxonomy label.
+For Density-CB, \autoref{tab:ablation_radius} shows the optimal radius is $r=0.2$ m; larger radii dilute the density signal by including irrelevant points.